quanterall/HaskellMaterials/basics/02-composite-datatypes.md

    `foldr` and one that recursively goes through the list with pattern matching.

 7. Define a function `firstMatchOr :: (a -> Bool) -> a -> [a] -> a` that uses the `firstMatch`
-   function together with `maybe` to provide a default value unless we find a matching element.
+   function together with `foldMaybe` to provide a default value unless we find a matching element.

 ##### Exercise notes (Lists)